af3556/af3556.github.io/_posts/2025-02-13-shelly-scripting-part1.md

 }

 function init() {
+  if (CONFIG.log) {
+    // set up the log timer; this burns a relatively precious resource but
+    // could easily be moved to an existing timer callback Timer.set(_logQueue.interval, true, _logWrite);
+  }
   _log("init");
   for (const i in CONFIG.timers) {  // for...in iterates over indices of an array
     var t = CONFIG.timers[i];